 If you represent clients who want an uncontested path, your job is part counselor, part project manager, part drafter.
 The goal is not just to reach agreement, it is to reach an agreement that survives filing, review, and real life.

 Early in that process, it also helps to be candid about what happens when cooperation breaks down.
-Firms that handle high conflict family matters see that shift often.
+Firms that handle high conflict family matters see that shift often, particularly when an uncontested matter begins to resemble a deposition divorce case, with formal discovery, sworn testimony, and rigid procedural guardrails.
 As Galit Moskowitz, Esq., founding partner at Moskowitz Law Group, put it, “Everyone hopes for an amicable resolution, but once the other side stops cooperating or starts acting aggressively, the case needs structure, clear boundaries, and decisive advocacy to protect the client.”
 That mindset matters even for uncontested cases because it pushes everyone to document, verify and draft with care.

 With that frame in place, it is worth starting at the beginning: what uncontested really means, and what it does not.